Important information about your offer 2024/25

 If you are taking overseas qualifications such as SATs, Hong Kong H2, French Baccalaureate etc. You'll need to send us certified copies of your results as soon as possible and no later than 1 August.
 This is because it is likely that you'll need to get a Student Visa to study in the UK.
 Please ensure that documents not written in English are accompanied by official (notarised) translations in English.
 You will need to present the originals during your registration.

-If you're taking A Levels, Cambridge pre-U, Scottish Advanced Highers, Irish Leaving Certificate, Welsh Baccalaureate etc. The University will be able to confirm your results via UCAS if you receive your results in 2021.
+If you're taking A Levels, Cambridge pre-U, Scottish Advanced Highers, Irish Leaving Certificate, Welsh Baccalaureate etc. The University will be able to confirm your results via UCAS if you receive your results in the summer.
 If you've taken them in a previous year then we'll ask for copies of your certificates to be submitted to the Admissions Office.
 To see a list of results that are confirmed through UCAS please visit the website: www.ucas.com/undergraduate/results-confirmation-and-clearing/sending-exam-results

 Supporting you during your studies